 - Prep the mango.
 If you’re intimidated by cutting mangos, don’t be because it’s really not that bad at all.
 If you have never cut a mango before, here is a good resource with two easy methods to choose from: How to Cut a Mango

-- To assemble the salad, in a medium/large bowl, combine the mango, red pepper, onion, jalapeno and cilantro (shown above), add a pinch of salt and a big squeeze of lime.
+- Assemble the salsa.
+In a medium/large bowl, combine the mango, red pepper, onion, jalapeno and cilantro (shown above), add a pinch of salt and a big squeeze of lime.
 Give a good stir (shown below).

 Can Mango Salsa Be Made Ahead Of Time?

 Yes!
-To make this salsa ahead of time, simply prepare as directed, and stored in the refrigerator for up to 3 – 4 days, or store in the freezer, in a freezer safe container, for up to 2 months.
+To make this salsa recipe ahead of time, simply prepare as directed, and keep stored in the refrigerator for up to 3 – 4 days.

 Can You Freeze Mango Salsa?

-Sure can!
-You can store mango salsa in the freezer for up to 2 months.
+Yes!
+You can safely store this salsa in the freezer for up to 2 months in freezer safe containers.
 When ready to serve, let thaw in the refrigerator for 12 hours – 1 day, or on the counter for a few hours.

 What Goes With Mango Salsa?

 - One of my favorite ways to eat mango salsa is with tortilla chips!

 - It’s also great for meal bowls like this Cuban Black Bean + Mango Bowl.